MrNanio/fleetappbackend/README.md

 # fleetappbackend
 server application about supporting the management and maintenance of the vehicle fleet

-Server application about supporting the management and maintenance of the vehicle fleet
 # Tech stack
 Java / Spring Boot\
 Spring Security\